IEEE-SB-Univ-of-Patras/covid19-project/README.md

 # Coronavirus-Basic-Model

 A basic mathematical tool for predicting the spread of the Covid-19 pandemic, using the SIR model for infectious diseases.
-It was created by @Frankkie and @ilias1111 This project can run with versions of Python above 3.5.2.
+It was created by Chistos Frantzolas and Ilias Xenogiannis.
+This project can run with versions of Python above 3.5.2.
 You can install the complete requirements by using the command 'pip install -r requirements.txt'. [a]